Tontan-Hak/Introduction-to-programming-Python/README.md

   1. [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-to-computer-science-and-programming-7)
   1. [Introduction to Computational Thinking and Data Science](https://www.edx.org/course/introduction-to-computational-thinking-and-data-4)

+#### Advice
+- Pich a focus
+- Learning how to learn
+- Be practical
+- Don't be a monkey coder
+- Use AI to your advantage
+- Learn to communicate
 ##

 <div align="right">